Unicity/Chimera/classes/Unicity/VLD/README.md

 ### Arrays

 An array is defined using square brackets.
-It represents a collection of items.
+It represents a collection of terms.

 ```
 [